arangodb/docs/arangograph/notebooks.md

 1. Navigate to the **Deployments** tab.
 2. Open the deployment in which you want to create the notebook.
 3. Go to the **Notebooks** tab and click the **Create Notebook** button.
 4. Enter a name and optionally a description for your new notebook.
+5. Select a configuration model from the dropdown menu.
 Click **Save**.
-5. The notebook's phase is set to **Initializing**.
-Once the phase changes to **Running**, the notebook's endpoint will be accessible.
+6. The notebook's phase is set to **Initializing**.
+Once the phase changes to **Running**, the notebook's endpoint is accessible.
-6. Click the **Open notebook** button to access your notebook.
+1. Click the **Open notebook** button to access your notebook.
-7. To log in into your notebook, use the `root` password from your deployment.
+2. To access your notebook, you need to be signed into ArangoGraph as a user with the `notebook.execute.execute` permission in your project.
+Organization owners have this permission enabled by default.
+The `notebook-executor` permission can also be granted to other members of the organization via roles.
+See how to create a [role binding](access-control.html#how-to-view-edit-or-remove-role-bindings-of-a-policy).

 {% hint 'info' %}
 Depending on the tier your organization belongs to, different limitations apply: